20 Things You Didn’t Know About Loy Krathong Festival in Thailand

 During the festival, couples will light candles and incense then release the Krathong and watch it together as it floats away.
 If the candle stays lit until the Krathong is out of sight, then the couple will know that their love will stand the test of time.

-Krathongs are mostly shaped like lotus flowers but can also be turned into various different animals such as elephants, turtles, or even mythical creatures like dragons.
+Krathongs are mostly shaped like lotus flowers but can also be built to look like various different animals such as elephants, turtles, or even mythical creatures like dragons.
 The baskets can range in price from 20 baht to hundreds of baht depending on how elaborate the creations are.

 People of all ages come together to celebrate Loy Krathong and Yi Peng Festivals.
 With the cooler weather in November, it’s the perfect festival for the kids to enjoy without getting too hot.
 Many resorts have activities for children around Loy Krathong including learning to make Krathongs, face painting, and learning local traditional dances.

 There is always some confusion among travelers as to whether alcohol is allowed or not during the celebrations.
 While drinking on the streets is always illegal in Thailand, most bars and hotels will be served alcohol during the festival.
-But not when you are attending the mass release show in the spot, that's a no-no!
+But not when you are attending a mass release show.
+Alcohol inside the event is a no-no!

 If you have your heart set on seeing the Yi Peng Festival, here’s something to bear in mind: Yi Peng is possibly the busiest time of year to visit Chiang Mai.
 The city sees hundreds of thousands of tourists traveling to observe the lantern festival.
 Tickets to events as well as hotel rooms are in short supply.
 If you are visiting Chiang Mai for the Yi Peng Lantern Festival, make sure to make all bookings well in advance.
 Learn how to choose a nice hotel in Chiang Mai.